-The requirement to provide a written confirmation under subsection 27(1) can be satisfied by electronic confirmations (including SWIFT confirmations) as well as confirmations (or certain provisions within a confirmation) that are otherwise capable of being represented in computer code in accordance with standards developed by relevant industry associations from time to time.
+The requirement to provide a written confirmation under subsection 28(1) can be satisfied by electronic confirmations (including SWIFT confirmations) as well as confirmations (or certain provisions within a confirmation) that are otherwise capable of being represented in computer code in accordance with standards developed by relevant industry associations from time to time.

-Paragraph 27(1)(b) allows for a confirmation to be delivered to a derivatives adviser on behalf of a derivatives party, provided the derivative party has consented to this in writing.
+Paragraph 28(1)(b) allows for a confirmation to be delivered to a derivatives adviser on behalf of a derivatives party, provided the derivative party has consented to this in writing.
 A client typically authorizes or gives consent to its derivatives adviser to receive the transaction confirmation on its behalf in an investment management agreement.
-In our view, this practice is consistent with the requirement in paragraph 27(1)(b).
+In our view, this practice is consistent with the requirement in paragraph 28(1)(b).
 We do not intend to alter the market practice for a derivatives dealer to deliver the confirmation to the derivatives adviser as agent for the derivatives party and we do not expect a derivatives adviser to obtain an entirely new and separate written direction from a derivatives party.

-Where a transaction is executed on a derivatives trading facility (or analogous trading venue), we understand the trade confirmation will be provided by the derivatives trading facility pursuant to the terms in its rulebook to each of the counterparties to the transaction and therefore, we would not expect a derivatives firm in this scenario to provide a separate and additional trade confirmation to a derivatives party.
+Where a transaction is executed on a derivatives trading facility (or analogous regulated trading venue), we understand the trade confirmation will be provided by the derivatives trading facility (i.e., a U.S. Commodity Futures Trading Commission (CFTC) regulated swap execution facility that is regulated as an exempt exchange in Canada) pursuant to the terms in its rulebook to each of the counterparties to the transaction and therefore, we would not expect a derivatives firm in this scenario to provide a separate and additional trade confirmation to a derivatives party.